 Applies to: Liquid Channel

 When using the Liquid Channel the incoming analogue signal is converted to the digital domain at one of 6 sample rates.
-When we sampled the impulse responses of the original gear it was done at 44.1 KHz and at 96KHz.
-For a system running at a different sample rate to these the emulations need to be created from impulse responses sampled at the same rate.
-Instead of sampling the gear again at all other sample rates (which is time consuming), we simply sample rate converted the responses already taken.
-The 44.1 responses were converted to 48KHz for using the Liquid Channel at 48KHz.
-The 96KHz responses were also converted to 88.2, 176.4 and 192 KHz for when running sessions at those sample rates.
+When we sampled the impulse responses of the original gear it was done at 44.1kHz and at 96kHz.
+For a system running at a different sample rate to these, the emulations need to be created from impulse responses sampled at the same rate.
+Instead of sampling the gear again at all other sample rates (which is time consuming), we sample rate converted the responses already taken.
+The 44.1kHz responses were converted to 48kHz for using the Liquid Channel at 48kHz.
+The 96kHz responses were also converted to 88.2, 176.4 and 192 kHz for when running sessions at those sample rates.
 Note the sample rate of the digital audio signal is not converted in the Liquid Channel at any point.

 *Note that the Liquid Channel has been discontinued